 While more people in New Orleans are interested in the nearest alcoholic beverage than religious practices a good portion of the population is Catholic.
 St. Patricks Cathedral is an iconic building in the heart of the French Quarter.
 While you can spot this building from far away on the outside, the inside does not disappoint either.
 Be sure to take a stroll through the church and see the painting on the top of the ceiling.

-Have lunch in the French Market
+Lunch in the French Market

 There are several vendors and restaurants in the French Market.
 It is the best place to get local New Orleans food at a reasonable price and at a quick pace.
 One of my favorites is the Gazebo Cafe.
 Good food, live jazz, and daiquiris this restaurant is at the top of my list.